Complete yoga mat reviews: how to choose the right mat

 Regardless of whether your mat is open or closed cell, you will need to properly clean your mat.
 We teach you how to clean you mat in this article.
 For open-cell mats, you will need to soak your mat or machine-wash (if compatible) to really get out the absorbed grime.
 For closed-cell mats, you can use one of the cheap simple yoga mat sprays that we cover here.

 Most premium mats will be made from natural rubber.
 Rubber has excellent cushioning and support, great durability, and is compatible with environmentally-friendly manufacturing.
-All the rubber yoga mats you find will be closed-cell for easy cleaning.
+All the rubber yoga mats you find here will be closed-cell for easy cleaning.
 Rubber can be a bit heavier than some synthetic alternatives, but for the best performance, you can’t go wrong with natural rubber.
-The one downside to rubber is a smell in brand new mats that some people find offensive.
+The one downside to rubber is the smell of brand new mats that some people find offensive.
 However, if you air out your new mat and wipe it down regularly, the rubber odor should quickly go away.

 Low and mid-range yoga mats are usually made from PVC or other synthetics like TPE.
 These materials are lighter than rubber and still provide good cushioning.
 Make sure you look for a closed-cell version.
 While these materials are less environmentally friendly, eco-conscious brands like Clever Yoga make sure the manufacturing process has minimal emissions and waste.
 For your own safety, most reputable yoga brands will tell you upfront that they do not use toxic chemicals or dyes in the foam material.
 The PVC Kurma mat even has a certification that it uses medical grade PVC.
 If you really want the best eco-friendly mat, stick with natural rubber or one of the other green brands mentioned here.